ri5hika/VoiceAgent-Livekit/README.md

    End-to-end time from when the user finishes speaking to when the spoken response is fully delivered.

 ==> Each session's metrics are saved in .xlxs file, to view them open 'Metrics' directory.
+==> In each Excel workbook there are 4 different worksheets, each indicating different summary of metrics.
+==> These wroksheets are:
+    1. Detailed Metrics
+    2. Summary Statistics
+    3. Event Logs
+    4. Session Info